 Memorable Manitobans: Alfred Percy Paget (1874-1960)

-On 28 September 1903, he married Minnie Webb.
-They had three children: Arnold Paget, Elaine Paget (wife of L. S. Raycraft), and Vida Paget (wife of C. Burton Stewart).
+On 28 September 1903, he married Minnie Elizabeth Parsons-Webb (1878-1949) and they had three children: Inez Vida Paget (1906-1982, wife of C. Burton Stewart), Katherine Elaine Paget (1911-1990, wife of Llewellyn Switzer Reycraft, daughter-in-law of Louis James Reycraft), and Arnold Paget (1912-1992).
 During the First World War, he assisted in the organization and administration of the Patriotic Fund.
-His residence at 229 Park Boulevard, Winnipeg was designed in 1925 by local architect G. C. Parfitt.
-He was a member of the Winnipeg Garrison Club, Badminton Club, All Saints’ Tennis Club, Masons (Prince Rupert Lodge No. 1), and the United Church of Canada.
+His residence at 229 Park Boulevard in Winnipeg was designed in 1925 by local architect Gilbert C. Parfitt.
+He was a member of the Winnipeg Garrison Club, Badminton Club, All Saints’ Tennis Club, Masons (Prince Rupert Lodge No. 1), and United Church of Canada.

-He retired from work in 1939 and moved to Vancouver, British Columbia where he died on 2 November 1960.
+He moved to West Vancouver, British Columbia in 1946 and died at North Vancouver on 2 November 1960.

 Pioneers and Prominent People of Manitoba, Winnipeg: Canadian Publicity Company, 1925.

 “A. Percy Paget, 86, dies in Vancouver,” Winnipeg Free Press, 4 November 1960, page 4.

 Obituary [Inez Vida Stewart], Winnipeg Free Press, 26 January 1982, page 60.